 The old street of Pekan Town (credit: Pak Idrus)

-The Royal Town of Pekan should not be missed by visitors as the town is important to understanding the rich history and elaborate culture of Pahang state.
+The Royal Town of Pekan should not be missed by visitors as the town is important to understand the rich history and elaborate culture of Pahang state.

 |How to get there:|

-The town of Pekan is located 50 kilometres from Kuantan and about 80 kilometres from Kuala Rompin.
+The town of Pekan is located 50 kilometers from Kuantan and about 80 kilometers from Kuala Rompin.
 The journey from Kuala Lumpur will take about 1 hour by land transport.